emreaniloguz/imageprocessingtoolforpython/README.md

 ## Known Issues ##

-- Loading screen can be seen in different resolution
+- Loading screen can be seen in different resolution.
-- Export button works properly only in the RGB color space
+- Export button works properly only in the RGB color space and will be fixed as soon as possible.
 - Contour button is a dummy function in alpha.
 Functionality of this button will be added in the future.
 - Used imports from another files cannot be remembered in the main.py (Ex.
 Use Main.ui_python)